abraham-tech/inventory-management-system/README.md

 ## Overview

-ABC Inc. is a small business that needs an efficient solution to manage their inventory.
+ABC Inc. is a small business that needs an efficient solution to manage inventory.
 Their current system, a mix of spreadsheets and manual tracking, is time-consuming, error-prone, and lacks features to optimize stock levels and ordering.
 This inefficiency results in stockouts, slow order delivery, excess inventory, and lost sales.

 This project aims to develop a web-based inventory management system that addresses these challenges by providing comprehensive functionalities for tracking products, managing suppliers, processing orders, maintaining stock levels, handling customer management, generating reports and analytics, and managing billing and invoicing.